Justy-11/Justy-11/README.md

-- 👋 Hi, I’m Pathmarasa Jathurshan, 3rd year Computer Engineering undergraduate, minoring in Data Management at Department of Computer Engineering, University of Sri Jayewardenapura
+- 👋 Hi, I’m Pathmarasa Jathurshan, 3rd year Computer Engineering undergraduate, minoring in Data Management at Department of Computer Engineering, University of Sri Jayewardenepura
 - 👀 Interested in...
 - 🌱 Currently learning machine learning
-- 💞️ Looking to collaborate on machine learning projects...
+- 💞️ Looking to collaborate on projects...
 - 📫 jathursh11@gmail.com, [LinkedIn Profile](https://www.linkedin.com/in/pathmarasa-jathurshan-10559622a/)

 <!---